Crescent Loom is a game about creating life. Knit bones, stitch muscles, and weave neurons into a biologically-realistic simple creature.

 Hi!
 My name is Wick Perry.
 I’m a neuroscience researcher from Portland, OR, and I study the neural circuits that move bodies.

 Many efforts in artificial intelligence are like trying to run before we know how to walk.
 In order to make intelligent machines, we have to first master simple brains.
 In March 2017, I ran a Kickstarter to make Crescent Loom, a game to bring neuroscience to everybody.
+It’s currently in open development as I seek funding for developing it into a full game.

 How do bodies move?